 If not handled with, evaluation can encourage actions that will harm the organization in the long run.
 Again, there are some non quantifiable aspects of a business that is hard to measure.
 Examples are; customer services, staff morale, innovation, environmental friendliness, etc.

 There are non-financial factors that have effects on investment appraisal that must be considered before judging a manager as to whether he or she properly managed the investment under his or jurisdiction.
 Other business success factors equally needs to be considered.

-CONTROL/ CO-ORDINATION: this function budgeting is very important for an organization to grow.
+This function budgeting is very important for an organization to grow.
 Co-ordination simply means ensuring that different parts of the business work in congruence.
 For example, it will be useless employing sales force that can sell 2,000,000 units of an item when all that your company has the capacity of producing is 1,200,000 units of that product.
 This is not to say that plans cannot be made to get the remaining 800,000 units from an alternative source, in fact, this is one of the functions of budgeting- to expose weakness so that plans can be made to cover for it.

-AUTHORIZATION: budgeting helps to minimize misappropriation and embezzlement that would have characterize corporations if a system of authorization does not exist.
+budgeting helps to minimize misappropriation and embezzlement that would have characterize corporations if a system of authorization does not exist.
 Through authorization, managers are made more accountable for their spending.
 A manager that has been authorized to spend $5,000 dollars in a way will be looking for trouble if she or he spends $5,001 without further authorization.
 In fact, budgeting helps to prevent fraud.